alair-aurea/ansible-scripts/README.md

 powershell.exe -ExecutionPolicy ByPass -File $file
 ```

-continue and take note of the Thumbprint as it is going to be used later for more secure way to communicate.
-After this step ansible can connect to windows machine with not secure `basic` configuration.
-Example of inventory file can be seen below.
+After this step ansible can connect to windows machine with not secure `basic` configuration and if more secure connection is preferred you must can use example inventory file for `ntlm`connection.
+Example of inventory files can be seen below.

 ### Example inventory file for `basic` winrm connection